 Verdict: Decision at the conclusion of a case presented by a trial jury or judge.

 Warrant: A written order directing the arrest of a person or the seizure of property.
 A search warrant orders that a specific location be searched for items that can be used as evidence in a criminal proceeding.
+In this case, if you are being harassed by cops, make no mistake to take help from Detroit police brutality lawyer.

 Witness: Someone called to give testimony in a lawsuit, or a criminal proceeding.